deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

         affine_matrix=[1, 1, 1, 1],
     )

-where `name` is an optional method name, `channels` are a list of isotopes used in the method, `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` are global parameters for the method, `spectral_dimension` is the list of SpectralDimension objects defining the spectral grid, and `affine_matrix` is an optional affine square
+where `name` is an optional method name, `channels` is a list of isotopes used in the method, `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` are global parameters for the method, `spectral_dimension` is the list of SpectralDimension objects defining the spectral grid, and `affine_matrix` is an optional affine square